syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRating/Appearance-Customization.md

 ## Set Fill Color

-SfRating control has support to set the fill color for the selected and unselected items.
+The SfRating control has support to set the fill color for the selected and unselected items.

 ### Selected Items